rentzso/userStatsStreaming/README.md

 This package is part of my Insight Project [nexTop](https://github.com/rentzso/nextop).

-This library runs a Spark Streaming consumer that receives messages posted by [the user Producer](https://github.com/rentzso/simulatedUser) and sends them into Elasticsearch using the native client library [elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop)
+The library runs a Spark Streaming consumer that receives messages posted by [the user Producer](https://github.com/rentzso/simulatedUser) and sends them into Elasticsearch using the native client library [elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop).

 ## Build and run instructions
 To build the jar: